 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-Fruit Simple Syrups vs Commercial Flavored Waters
+Why Homemade Fruit Syrups Beat Commercial Flavored Water

 Beverage syrups (that is, natural fruit beverage syrups) have a lot going for them actually: